 Correct Score Betting

-Wouldn't it be nice if you could place a few bets, then get on with your life while your winnings mount up?
-In the real world, of course, that simply doesn't happen.
-Despite the promises of easy riches you may read on various websites, you're not going to pick up a few correct score betting tips and make a fortune.
+It would be nice if you could place a few correct score bets, then get on with your life while your winnings mount up.
+But in the real world, of course, that simply doesn't happen.

-Of course, the market knows this and you will get a much better price for Chelsea to win 3-1 but it could also end 2-0... or 1-0... or 4-2.
-The better prices do open up the opportunity of using a correct score Dutching system whereby you back a number of likely scores all at once in the hope of hitting one of them, but you're still not going to hit winner after winner.
+The better prices do open up the opportunity of using a correct score Dutching betting system whereby you back a number of likely scores all at once in the hope of hitting one of them.
+However, you're still not going to hit winner after winner.

 Correct Score Trading